Tuesday, July 19, 2011

 With the Swallowtail design I added stabilizing stitches that serve a second purpose and become the wired legs, antennae, and proboscis of the finished butterfly.
 In this way, the butterfly requires only minimal finishing after being embroidered.
 The file and the finished butterfly are available in my Etsy shop.

 This last bit – the legs, antennae, and proboscis – are a bit of a nod to an artist I so admire: Annemieke Mein, who has set the bar very high on naturalist fiber work.
-I recommend her book Mein’s work depicts the beauty in creatures, some not always thought of as “beautiful”.
+I recommend her book.
+Mein’s work depicts the beauty in creatures, some not always thought of as “beautiful”.
 Depicting the butterfly as realistically as possible reminds us that it is a living being, part of the symbiotic life cycles of the earth requiring protection, and not merely the colorful, fairy-like creatures that amuse us.

 And I think they are pretty clipped in the hair.